timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

 # Build a time-series graph in Grafana
-A time-series graph is a line graph consisting series of data points in order on cartesian coordinates.
+A time-series graph is a line graph consisting of a series of data points in order on cartesian coordinates, useful for visualizing trends and fluctuations in the data.
 The X axis represents time and the Y axis represents the value of the data point.
-They are useful for visualizing trends and fluctuations in the data.
-The time-series graph is the most common type of graph in Grafana and is therefore the default panel type.
+They are  The time-series graph is the most common type of graph in Grafana and is therefore the default panel type.

-They answer questions like:
+Time series graphs are useful for answering questions like:
 *   What is the hourly stock price of AMD today?
 *   How many users visited a website page each day in the past week?
 *   What was the temperature in yesterday?

 ## Data for Grafana time-series graphs
 To plot a time-series graph, Grafana requires you to provide a time column and